wchiquito/jj-for-everyone.github.io/src/level_2.md

 This level will provide you with the minimum skills to start collaborating with others.
 If you're a student working on a group project or a professional software engineer, you absolutely need to know this.

 Here's the cheat sheet for level 2.
-The level 1 cheat sheet is still [here](./level_1.md).
+You may also want to revise the [level 1 cheat sheet](./level_1.md).

 ````admonish info title="cheat sheet"
 Fetch new commits from your peers